rrDumpTruck/Obsidian.Vault/Lore Rules.md

 <span style="color:#00b050">GEOLOGY and JUICEOLOGY </span>

-The world of the veins is a largely cavernous and eroded place, a large amount of ground gives way and is not stable to build on due to
+The world of the veins is a largely cavernous and eroded place, a large amount of ground gives way and is not stable to build on due to being eroded by the juice's flow.
+Regenerating in most ways over time the landscape continues to adapt to the lifeforms that live on it.

+Mining operations must be undertaken with a preinstallment of the Juice due to the soil regenerating if not treated with trace amounts of it at first